StrongTownsLangley/ValuePerAcre/README.md

 # Value-per-Acre Mapping Tool
-This tool takes a list of latitude and longitude point values, combined with either property assessments and tax rates or pre-calculated values, to produce an interactive web-based value-per-acre style heat-map where points and values are totalled into blocks.
+This tool transforms a list of values at latitude and longitude points into an interactive map.

+Values are totalled into square blocks overlayed on the map, and each block is colour graded in a heat-map style from red to blue, red indicating high value and blue indicating a low value.

 ![valueperacre_map](https://github.com/StrongTownsLangley/ValuePerAcre/assets/160652425/e6086d8a-2f75-4d5f-9fb8-9a3ffa4089b9)

+The map is displayed on a web page using [Leaflet](https://github.com/Leaflet/Leaflet).

 ## Demo
 This tool was used to compile the map at https://strongtownslangley.org/maps?revenue-map